Casino Royale (2006 film): Casting

-Pierce Brosnan had signed a deal for four films when he was cast in the role of James Bond.
-This was fulfilled with the production of Die Another Day in 2002 and Brosnan officially announced he was stepping down in February 2004.
-At one point, producer Michael G. Wilson claimed over 200 names were being considered for his replacement.
+Producer Michael G. Wilson claimed over 200 names were being considered for Brosnan's replacement.
+Hugh Jackman and Christian Bale were offered the role, but both turned it down.
+Jackman wanted to focus on other projects and Bale wasn't interested in starring in a franchise that he felt was "very British".
 Croatian actor Goran Višnjić auditioned for the role the same day as Craig, but was reportedly unable to master an English accent.
 New Zealander Karl Urban was considered, but was unable to make the screen test due to filming commitments.
-According to Martin Campbell, Henry Cavill was the only other actor in serious contention for the role, but at 22 years old, he was considered too young.
-Cavill would later say that he was turned down by Campbell as he considered him out of shape for the part.
+According to Martin Campbell, Henry Cavill was the only other actor in serious contention for the role and had a "tremendous" audition, but at 22 years old, he was considered too young.
+(Cavill would later say that Campbell turned him down because he thought Cavill was out of shape.)
 Australian actor Sam Worthington and Scottish actor Dougray Scott were also considered.
-Scottish actor Sam Heughan also auditioned.
-Campbell and casting directors Janet Hirshenson and Jane Jenkins said Alex O'Loughlin, Julian McMahon, Ewan McGregor, Rupert Friend, and Antony Starr were screen-tested.
+Scottish actor Sam Heughan, Welsh actor Matthew Rhys, and German-Irish actor Michael Fassbender also auditioned.
+Fassbender suggested Daniel Craig for the role.
+Scottish actor David Tennant was reportedly considered, although Tennant himself did not know he was on the shortlist until years later.
+Campbell and casting directors Janet Hirshenson and Jane Jenkins recalled meeting with Alex O'Loughlin, Julian McMahon, Ewan McGregor, Rupert Friend, and Antony Starr to discuss the role.
+Clive Owen was approached for the role multiple times, but turned it down as he didn't know what he would have done with the character.
+The producers also met with Ralph Fiennes for the role, but declined as he didn't want to commit to a franchise.
+Casting director Debbie McWilliams felt that the candidates for Bond in their 20s lacked charisma and maturity.